When we invest in a company, we become a shareholder of that company, which means we have the right to vote on a range of matters.

 These can include appointments to the Board of Directors, structural changes to the company, executive pay and compensation, a proposed merger or acquisition, and other issues that might impact the company’s stock performance.

-Our asset managers are responsible for voting our shares on our behalf, and we ask them to do so in a way that’s in line with our responsible investment policy.
+Our asset managers are responsible for voting our shares on our behalf, and we ask them to do so in a way that’s in line with our voting principles.

 Royal London Asset Management (RLAM) look after the majority of money we invest for our pension customers, managing just over 90% of our pension assets.
 They actively engage with the companies they invest in, and vote to promote good governance and company behaviour.
 More detail can be found in their voting policy.